Picture of George S. Bellas

 • George successfully defended an Illinois not-for-profit corporation beauty pageant sponsor which was sued in U.S. District Court in Connecticut for an alleged trademark infringement.
 The decision of the District Court was upheld by the Second Circuit Court of Appeals in a summary order.

-• George filed one of the first lawsuits in the contaminated Pet Food cases which eventually resulted in a class action settlement.
+• George filed one of the first lawsuits in the contaminated Pet Food cases which eventually resulted in a nationwide class action settlement.

 Civic Activities